 This course is intended to concentrate on the dual tasks of biblical exegesis and sermon delivery.
 Students will be expected to preach at least twice in class using various literary genres taken from both testaments.
 The course will give particular attention to expository preaching.

 This course is designed to explore pastoral leadership by focusing upon the implications of the biblical servanthood model as it pertains to the pastor/leader in the practice of ministry.
 This course seeks to guide the student into a better understanding not only of what the pastor as leader does but also of who the pastor as leader is within the context of Christian ministry as well as to develop a more unified model of a Servanthood Theology of Ministry model.

 This course is a study of the spiritual disciplines as they relate to the spiritual well-being and development of the minister.
 Students will experiment with a variety of spiritual disciplines to foster spiritual formation in the journey of faith.

 Sport, Recreation and Fitness Ministries Concentration

-SPORT, RECREATION, AND FITNESS MINISTRIES 12
+SPORT, RECREATION, & FITNESS MINISTRIES 12 HOURS

 The Sport, Recreation, and Fitness (SR&F) Ministries Concentration is designed for those who are called to an SR&F focused ministry.
 The concentration provides the theological, philosophical, and methodological foundations for this specialized area.
 The concentration emphasizes the ministry leadership skills necessary for SR&F evangelism and discipleship in a local church or para-ministry context.